In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 In addition to scheduling in quiet time to rest, making sleep a priority is very important for Highly Sensitive People.
 And fueling your body with healthy foods that make you feel good will also help maintain your overall well-being.

-Meditation or breathing exercises are more great self-care practices for Highly Sensitive People.
+Meditation or breathing exercises are also great self-care practices for Highly Sensitive People.

 Breathing exercises can help you feel more grounded, especially when you’re feeling stressed or overwhelmed.

 And meditation is an excellent way to become more mindful of how you’re feeling.
-This allows you to learn to listen to your body and mind.
+This allows you to learn to listen to your body and mind more.
 So you can recognize when you’re feeling overwhelmed and be more proactive in taking care of yourself.

 7. Shop less and shop online